Fascinated by Gallo-Roman history? Click Here to download > > > Here are 6 ways Rome affected France

 Only a tiny portion of the underground is open to the public, but those tunnels that are accessible are well worth the visit, as long as you don't mind the dark, dank and potentially macabre.

-And many people don't: for example, ghost tours in Paris (which often include the Catacombs) are a major tourist attraction, and most Paris Catacombs tours sell out quickly.
+And many people don't: for example, ghost tours in Paris (which often include the Catacombs) are a major tourist attraction, and a good tour of Catacombs in Paris sells out quickly.

 In Roman times, open-air quarries existed throughout the region, well beyond the city limits of what the Romans called Lutetia, long before it became the French capital.